ffhighwind/DapperExtraCRUD/README.md

 The main reason to use this utility is if you need a type-safe query or need to map a predicate to SQL command.
 Specifically, I have used this to remove items from a dictionary after deleting rows from a database.
 It is not well tested, so I do not recommend using it in a production environment.

-#### Partition<T>(this IEnumerable<T> source, int size)

-This extension is used internally by the KeyType queries in order to get around Dapper's limitation of 2100 parameters.
-You should not need to use this with any DapperExtraCRUD methods, but you may need it for Dapper queries.

 # Tip:

 Use a view if you need joins.
 If this is not sufficient then you can use Dapper's multi-mapping queries or manually map the results.